 Ethics Bowl earns big victories

-Lynchburg College enjoyed a great year at the Intercollegiate Ethics Bowl in 2016.
+University of Lynchburg enjoyed a great year at the Intercollegiate Ethics Bowl in 2016.
 In February, LC’s team debated in the national championship tournament for the first time, having won second place in the 2015 regional tournament.
 But these students gave us a new reason to celebrate when they went back to the regional tournament in November 2016 and won first place — beating teams such as University of North Carolina at Chapel Hill and the University of North Georgia, among others.
 This victory earned them another spot in the national tournament, which will be held in February 2017.

 John Eccles retires